bmaynard1991/omni-scrape/README.md

 # omni-scrape

-This is a repository for a new ruby gem called omni_scrape
+This is a repository for a new ruby gem called omni_scrape (your all-purpose web scraper)

 # description